-The Rotoflow sensor measures the fresh product flow and sends a pulsed signal to the MPC-3000 control.
+The Rotoflow sensor measures the fresh product flow and sends a pulsed signal to the MPC-5000 control.

-If no flow is sensed then the MPC will fault with the code SYSTEM STALLED.
+If no flow is sensed then the MPC will fault with the code "System Stalled".

-Diversion Valve , Salinity Probe, Rotoflow Assembly
+Diversion Valve, Salinity Probe, RotoFlow Assembly

-This assembly is located at the Clark pump/Membrane module on Newport models.
+This assembly is located at the Clark Pump/membrane module on Catalina models.
 The salinity probe should be removed and cleaned once a year if incorrect readings occur.
 The probe wire is connected by a plug under the rubber boot at the sensor.

-Both the diversion valve wires (two conductor) and the rotorflow sensor (three conductor) are to be spliced with the supplied butt connectors to their respective harness.
+Both the diversion valve wires (two conductor) and the RotoFlow sensor (three conductor) are to be spliced with the supplied butt connectors to their respective harness.
 Heat the connectors to shrink.
-Make sure the salinity probe is mounted in the position shown, with the electrical cable plugged in at the bottom and the electrodes up.

 Note: There is no polarity or color code on the diversion valve wires.
-The Rotoflow wires connect (red to red).
-(Black to black) and the (brown to white).
+The RotoFlow wires connect red to red, black to black, and brown to white.